 An examination of the importance of worship in the work of the minister and congregation.
 Increasing competence in the understanding, theology, planning, and leadership of worship.
+Meets requirements for BGTS

 31 520 Sacraments & Rites of the Church

 Study of sacraments and rites in their theological, historical, and pastoral dimensions.
 Attention to skills needed by presider.